-- Log in to MyState.

-- Click on Personal Information.

-- Click on Update Maroon Alert Information.

-- Update or verify information listed.

-- Click on Update/Verify Maroon Alert Information to save this information.
+- Log in to MyState. - Click on Personal Information. - Click on Update Maroon Alert Information. - Select "I want to receive Maroon Alert text messages." - Enter your cell phone number in the Maroon Alert cell phone number field. - Click on Update/Verify Maroon Alert Information to save this information.

-The cell phone number listed will be used for text message notifications in the event of a campus emergency, as well as periodic tests of the Maroon Alert system.
+The cell phone number that you entered will be used for text message notifications in the event of a campus emergency, as well as periodic tests of the Maroon Alert system.
 It will not be published in the campus directory.
 Notification will be based upon best effort.
-Successful delivery of all messages cannot be guaranteed.
+Successful delivery of all messages cannot be

-You are also encouraged to follow @maroonalert on Twitter for up-to-date information.
+You are also encouraged to follow @maroonalert on Twitter for up to date information.